mysteriouspants/mysteriouspants.com/_posts/2021-07-21-reactive-rocket-on-lambda.md

 ---
-title:  "Reactive Rocket on Lambdas"
+title:  "Reactive Rocket on Lambda"
 date:   2021-07-21
 description: >
   A walkthrough guide explaining how to deploy a Rust program onto an AWS Lambda using CDK, access it from the public Internet using AWS API Gateway, and secure it using CORS.
-categories:
+tags:
   - rust
   - aws
   - aws lambda